wulffern/aic2023/lectures/l01_intro.md

 > Making integrated circuits (that work reliably) is not rocket science, it's much harder.

-In this course we'll mostly focus on analog ICs, because the real world is analog, and all ICs must have some analog components, otherwize they won't work.
+In this course we'll mostly focus on analog ICs, because the real world is analog, and all ICs must have some analog components, otherwise they won't work.

 -->